werman/noise-suppression-for-voice/README.md

 ### Compiling

-For windows you either need mingw or hope it works with visual studio cmake generator.
+For Windows you either need mingw or hope it works with visual studio cmake generator.

+For MacOS steps are the same as for Linux.

 If you did not download and place VST sdk files - VST plugin won't be built.